Manage school pool use

 We believe this approach provides better value for money both locally and nationally and leads to a better use of existing facilities.

-The following document contains the school pools list as of March 2017.
+The following document contains a list of schools with swimming pools as of 8 December 2019.

-Information for boards about leasing nor hiring school land and buildings.
+Information for boards about leasing or hiring school land and buildings.

 Last reviewed: Has this been useful?
 Give us your feedback